GiorgioManzoni/VIPERS_GALFORM/README.txt

 009: Clean version of 008 I can read the fiole obtained from John Helly's query directly from a text file.
 Also, I applied to the colour magnitude the correct magnitude cuts at 22.5 (I use my COSMOLOGY functions to convert apparent in absolute magnitudes).

+011: Very important because I'm doing all the plots in the VIPERS paper again.

+014: I start working on the luminosity function coming from GALFORM in order to compare it to the luminosity function of VIPERS as comin from Fritz 2014.
+However I have just taken the important pieces of code and added to 011 (so that you can actually ignore 014).